-A cochlear implant is an electronic device that is surgically placed that replaces a damaged cochlea.
+A cochlear implant is an electronic device that is surgically placed to replace a damaged cochlea.
 The cochlear implant has an internal piece that is implanted in the cochlea and an external component that picks up the sound and changes the sound into an electrical signal.
 The signal is sent to the internal component within the cochlea, which stimulates the auditory nerve.
 The external piece is worn at ear level like a behind the ear hearing aid.
-A speech processor is either inside the ear piece or worn on the body.
+A speech processor is typically located inside the earpiece.
 The cochlear implant does not provide normal hearing, but it does allow the person implanted to detect a wide range of sounds.
 Cochlear implants can be paired with assistive listening technologies to improve speech detection and understanding.

 A cochlear implant may be an option when hearing aids do not provide enough benefit to individuals with severe to profound sensorineural hearing loss.
-A team of professionals including an audiologist, otolaryngologist, speech pathologist, and others determine eligibility.
+A team of professionals including an audiologist, otolaryngologist, speech pathologist, and others determine if a cochlear implant is an option for your child.